docs /tokens

 Update tokens

-Currently only agents can update tokens, so you’ll need to ask the agent to update a token to a specific value.
-You can also have it pull a color directly from the canvas if you’ve done exploration there.
-The update reflects everywhere that token is used.
+You can also have your agent update a token to a specific value, or pull a color directly from the canvas if you’ve done exploration there.

 Copy and share tokens